Pepperfry: Revolutionizing India’s Furniture Retail with Innovation and Growth

 Pepperfry - The Great Indian Home Makeover

-Pepperfry - About and How Pepperfry Works
+About Pepperfry and How Pepperfry Works

 The largest online furniture store in India, Pepperfry was founded in the year 2011 by Ambareesh Murthy and Ashish Shah.
 However, it was primarily established as a horizontal online marketplace that focused on fashion and lifestyle.
 Yes, it was the time when Flipkart was just another e-commerce startup, and Amazon didn't hit the Indian markets.
 Profits initially came in well, but they stopped eventually, which led the company to abandon the earlier business and stick to a niche model involving the online selling of furniture and home furnishing products, which ultimately proved profitable.